Foundation Logo for Use.jpg

 As well as delivering our core education offer, Lapwing also plan, lead and implement additional education projects which are funded by grant making organisations.
 These projects always have a specific focus and clearly defined outcomes and either enable us to provide an enhanced offer to our current cohort (for example through our Summer Interventions Programme), or allow us to reach even more young people who are in significant need of specialist intervention.

-The most recent projects we have delivered, and the associated grant making organisations we have worked with, are listed below:
+The most recent projects we have delivered, and the associated grant making organisations we have worked with, are listed below.

-Summer Interventions Programme 2022 (funded by the Suffolk Community Foundation through the Skinner’s Fund, Denbury Charitable Fund, Kingsfleet Community Fund, Private Fund - PFF).
-This programme, which runs annually, enables young people in Suffolk, Norfolk and north Essex, deemed at risk of isolation or regression in terms of mental health, youth crime, substance misuse and educational engagement, to maintain their current progress throughout the summer holiday period.
-Click to read a case study of a post 16 student, D, who benefited from a continuation of his education programme through the summer holiday period.
+This programme, which has run annually since 2017, enables young people in Suffolk, Norfolk and north Essex, deemed at risk of isolation or regression in terms of mental health, youth crime, substance misuse and educational engagement, to maintain their current progress throughout the summer holiday period.

-Summer Interventions Programme 2021 (funded by The Seckford Foundation; the Suffolk Community Foundation through the #i will fund grant award and the WN Estates Family Fund; The Annie Tranmer Charitable Trust; and a donation from Suffolk Scrap Store Trust).
-Click to read a case study of a post 16 student, Joe, who benefited from a continuation of his education programme through the summer holiday period.
+Click to read a 2022 case study of a post 16 student, D, who benefited from a continuation of his education programme through the summer holidays.

 Performance Stories 2016-17 (funded by Hope House and Gippeswyk Educational Trust and part funded by local schools in Ipswich and surrounding areas).
 Using drama and storytelling as a vehicle, the 12 week project for students aged 11-15 years of age and at risk of regression or exclusion was designed to build self-confidence, character and resilience culminating in a performance of ‘their story’ to their families, friends and school staff.